kyaneos/ac-cvd-test/README.md

-# 🌈 Ember's Color Vision Test
+# 🌈 Color Vision Test

-An Animal Crossing-inspired color vision test webapp for testing deuteranomaly colorblindness, featuring authentic AC assets and scientific color analysis.
+An Animal Crossing-inspired color vision test webapp for testing colorblindness, featuring authentic AC assets and scientific color analysis.

 ## 🎯 Purpose

-This webapp helps test for deuteranomaly (red-green colorblindness) in a fun, interactive way using Rover from Animal Crossing as your guide.
+This webapp helps test for colorblindness in a fun, interactive way using Rover from Animal Crossing as your guide.
 Built as an anniversary gift, it combines scientific accuracy with authentic Animal Crossing charm.

 ## ✨ Features